adhie1337/scala_learning/README.md

 ## Acknowledgments

+Special thanks to:

-* Special thanks to the writers of the book Programming in Scala, 3rd edition
+* the writers of the book Programming in Scala, 3rd edition
+* the guys at EPFL who made the online course [Functional Programming Principles in Scala](https://www.coursera.org/learn/progfun1?specialization=scala)
 * etc